pelithne/client-credentials-flow-with-APIM/README.md

 ````
 https://\<your APIM\>.azure-api.net/conference/speakers
 ````
 In order for this all to work, you also need to add the Access token (for Client-1) as a header in the request.
+Then repeat the step for Client-2.

-You should get a positive response from the API, with (for example) the list of "Speakers".
+Both clients should get positive responses from the API, with (for example) the list of "Speakers".

 ## Validate AD group membership